madeye-matt/outlook-notify-my-android/README.md

 This is a bit ugly but my VBA knowledge does not extend to parameterising these.

+Once the code has been installed and edited, you need to create a rule in Outlook to trigger when mails are received (as per normal).
+Then select the "script" option in the actions section and you should be offered the option to execute Module1.NotifyMyAndroidMessageRule.
+Select it.

 ## Known issues

 + Only tested on Outlook 2010